Data doesn’t have to be scary: why insights should inform your digital projects

 2. Conversion points and user behaviour.
 If there’s an action you’re expecting people on your site to take, are you measuring it?
 Are enquiry form completions, donation completions, event registrations and email sign ups set up as goals in Google Analytics?

 3. Acquisition.
 Knowing how people are behaving once they’ve arrived on your website is useful.
 But how did they get there?
-Which sources of traffic are driving people to do what need them to?
+Which sources of traffic are driving people to do what you need them to?
 You can track which campaigns are creating the highest levels of conversion for your charity.

 Image: Studio Republic